scaling engineering teams

 The third and final stage is evolving the organization, along with your teams.
 As you start growing, you need to start shaping aspects such as levels, career paths, growth frameworks, a feedback culture or performance review frameworks.
 Each of these come with their own challenges.

-No focus on intent
+No Focus on Intent

 Solution: No matter the needs of an organization, a good leader will always have in mind the organization’s particularities when implementing new practices.